 If you are behind on payments and want to know what options are available, many times professionals forget the simple options to homeowners.
 For professionals in the foreclosure business, we use terms such as deed-in-lieu, forbearance, loan mod, and other terms that homeowners may not.
 I have come up with a few terms and options that homeowners should have available as options for available alternatives to foreclosure.

 A company will attempt to stall or reduce your payment by submitting a hardship package on your behalf.
 Many times the lender will work with a “foreclosure assistance” company before working with an individual attempting to submit a foreclosure package.

-With this option, you can actually sell your house and continue living in.
-Some investors offer a buy back program where they will step-in quickly, purchase your house, and allow you to rent it while you catch up on your bills and even allow you to purchase it back from them once you are “back on your feet”.
-(Be very careful, some companies are better then others, and of course, you have those predators out there)
+With this option, you can actually sell your house and continue living in it.
+Some investors offer a buy-back program where they will step in quickly, purchase your house, and allow you to rent it while you catch up on your bills and even allow you to purchase it back from them once you are “back on your feet”.
+(Be very careful, some companies are better than others, and of course, you have those predators out there)